arunsrin/arunsrin.mkdocs/home/games/xboxone.md

   - Call of Dury - Infinite Warfare - Tolerable single player campaign.
 Titanfall 2 does this kind of thing a lot better.

+  - Deus Ex: Mankind Divided - Badly wanted to like this game, but didn't.

 ## In Progress
-  - Deus Ex: Mankind Divided
+  - Thief
+  - Everspace
+  - Ori
   - Fallout 4
-  - Watch Dogs 2
   - Dying Light
   - GTA 5
   - Witcher 3